One of the hardest things to deal with is jealousy in friendships.

 Perhaps they recently developed a new friendship or romantic relationship and you feel threatened.

-You might worry that the new relationship will replace you.
-While fear of abandonment is a normal feeling, try not to let it control you.
 If you focus on your fear, the fear will often magnify in your mind.
 Instead, focus on gratitude for your friend AND for their new relationship.

 When your friend gives their time and attention to someone else, it doesn’t lessen their friendship for you.
 It expands friendship and love in the world.